15 Fun Facts About Sharks

 Oh, absolutely!
 Sharks indeed have brains, and they're pretty fascinating.
 While their brains might look different from ours, they're well-suited to help them navigate the oceans, hunt for prey, and generally be the oceanic marvels they are.
 So, rest assured, sharks aren't just muscle and teeth – there's some serious brainpower guiding them through the vast blue.

-See also 20 Fun Facts About Blacktip Reef Sharks
+See also 20 Fun Facts About Goblin Shark

 Absolutely, they do!
 Sharks might not be singing tunes like whales, but they communicate in their own way.
 They produce sounds through different methods, like jaw popping, body slapping, or even using their muscles to create vibrations.
 These sounds can serve various purposes, from expressing aggression to attracting potential mates.
 It's like they have their own underwater language.
 Sharks are full of surprises, aren't they?